rehierl/node-tree-outliner/2-0-core-design/3-0-reduced-sequence.md

 * A non-empty section always has exactly one complete and exactly one reduced sequence.
 * The first node of a reduced sequence is identical to the first node.
-That is, because the first node always is a top-level node.
+That is because the first node always is a top-level node.
 * The last node of a reduced sequence is not necessarily identical to the last node of a section.
-That is, because a section's last node can be a descendant of its last top-level node.
+That is because a section's last node can be a descendant of its last top-level node.

 **CLARIFICATION**
 No two non-empty sections within a node tree have identical complete or even reduced node sequences.
 These are unique to a section.

-That is, because no two such sections have identical first nodes and therefore also different first top-level nodes.
+That is because no two such sections have identical first nodes and therefore also different first top-level nodes.
 Consequently, it does not matter what other nodes those sections have.